New JWST redshifts for the host galaxies of CDF-S XT1 and XT2: understanding their nature: Results and interpretations

-Another scenario was that CDF-S XT1 is associated with the \hbox{X-ray} afterglow of a GRB.
+Another scenario for CDF-S XT1 is associated with the \hbox{X-ray} afterglow of a GRB.
 The \emph{Swift} and \emph{Fermi} satellites did not cover the area of CDF-S XT1 at the time of the burst \citep[][and reference inside]{Bauer2017}.
-However, the field was covered by the Interplanetary Network, with no counterpart detected \citep[][and references within]{Bauer2017}, excluding any association with a strong GRB but still allowing for faint GRBs or orphan afterglows \citep{Ghirlanda2015}.
-Notably, the radio upper limits of XT1 remain consistent with GRB afterglows \citep{Chandra2012,Margutti2013b,Margutti2019}.
+However, the field was covered by the Interplanetary Network, with no counterpart detected \citep{Bauer2017}, excluding any association with a strong GRB but still allowing for faint GRBs or orphan afterglows \citep{Ghirlanda2015}.
 Figure~\ref{fig:LC_comparison} compares CDF-S XT1 and the X-ray afterglows of on-axis short and long GRBs \citep[SGRBs and LGRBs, hereafter;][]{Evans2007,Evans2009,Bernardini2012,Lu2015}.
 It is clear that CDF-S XT1's luminosities lie well below the range of afterglows for normal LGRBs and near the lower bound of known SGRBs.
-Although the decay rate after the peak matches those of normal X-ray afterglows \citep[$F_X^{\rm GRBs}{\propto}t^{-1.2}$][]{Zhang2006,Evans2009,Racusin2009}, XT1's initial fast rise phase is not consistent with the typical X-ray afterglows of on-axis GRBs observed at such early times.
-We can consider that this rising phase could mimic an X-ray flaring episode that has been seen in some afterglows \citep{Barthelmy2005,Campana2006,Chincarini2010,Margutti2011}, although its duration (i.e., $\sim$10--300~s) is longer than GRB flares; as such, we reject this scenario.
+Although the decay rate after the peak matches those of normal X-ray afterglows \citep[$F_X^{\rm GRBs}{\propto}t^{-1.2}$;][]{Zhang2006,Evans2009,Racusin2009}, XT1's initial fast rise phase is not consistent with the typical X-ray afterglows of on-axis GRBs observed at such early times.
+In Fig.~\ref{fig:kann_plot} (left panel), we compare $R$-band light curves derived from a database of optical measurements of $\sim160$ GRBs with known redshifts \citep{Kann2006,Kann2010,Kann2011,Nicuesa2012}, nearby SNe (SN~1987A, SN~1999br, and SN~2005cs), low-luminous events XRF~060218-SN~2006aj and 100316D-SN 2010BH, the SN SBO SN\,2008D-XRF\,080109, the relativistic Ic-BL SN~2018gep, the luminous fast blue optical objects (LFBOTs) AT2018cow, and the optical upper limits of CDF-S XT1.
+These upper limits are inconsistent with the majority of long GRBs (consistency remains only with a few long GRBs at $z\lesssim0.2$), especially the earliest upper limit ($\approx80$~min. after the X-ray trigger).
+Similarly, only a small fraction of short GRB afterglows appear consistent with the upper limits.
+The strong X-ray and optical limits in combination with the deep gamma-ray upper limit from the Interplanetary Network disfavors a typical on-axis GRB scenario.
+The lack of a gamma-ray counterpart opens the possibility of off-axis GRBs, which might be accompanied by a weak optical emission \citep{Lazzati2017}.
+We will explore the off-axis scenario in more detail.
+Finally, Fig.~\ref{fig:kann_plot} (right panel) shows the 9~GHz upper limit for XT1 compared with other transients.
+The weak limit fails to exclude any of the objects shown, leaving the nature of XT1 at radio wavelengths largely unconstrained.